Ji Chaozhu: Family and political life

 In 1956, Ji married Wang Xiangtong, an English translator working for the International Red Cross.
 Both Ji and Wang experienced periodic political problems during the many purges and other upheavals that marked the Mao years.
 In spite of his close association with Zhou and Mao, Ji was considered suspect because he had been educated in the U.S., and an elder brother had stayed behind when Ji returned to China.
 Wang had a similar problem, as her father and mother had become separated at the end of the civil war when the Communists took control and the Nationalists fled to Taiwan.
 Her father and three brothers were stranded and could not return to the mainland, and her mother was in Beijing and could not leave.
 Ji was able to join the Chinese Communist Party in spite of his overseas connections, but Wang could not.
 They had two sons: Xiaotan lives in Beijing with his wife and a daughter, and Xiao-bin lives in the U.S., where he had attended high school and college while Ji was working in China's Washington embassy, and Wang was working at the United Nations.
 In his final years, Ji divided his time between Beijing and the island of Hainan.

+Important contribution

+In his later year,Ji Chaozhu,together with Chen Entian,the great-grandson of Chen Duxiu and chairman of the International Seven Three Society,founded the World Peace Ribbon Organization,proposed the Five-in-One World Peace Initiative,and designated December 16th of each year as the International day of the Belt and Road Initiative.